getsolus/solus-site.github.io/content/blog/2021-07-11-solus-4-3-released.md

 Solus-specific Plasma integration has received various refinements, specifically:

+- Introducing SolusLight theme.
+SolusLight is a brighter theme compared to Breeze Light and compliments our SolusDark aesthetic.
 - Plasma-Systemmonitor replaces Ksysguard as default install for the ISO.
-- Fixes for the SolusDark Theme for better integration.
+- Reworking of the SolusDark theme to better support blur and the new Plasma adaptive Transparency functionality.
-- konversation uses now the Libera.chat server and uses TLS connection as default.
+- konversation now uses the Libera.chat server and uses TLS connection as default.

 ## Download